Differential item functioning via robust scaling: The Circular Nature of DIF: Redux

 In what follows I propose an alternative approach to DIF analysis.
-The overall idea is to tackle the scaling problem directly using robust methods.
+The overall idea is to tackle the scaling problem directly using robust statistics.
 Early work on IRT-based scaling considered, and dismissed, approaches based on robust statistics \cite[][Appendix]{Stocking1983}.
 He and colleagues \citep{He2013, He2015, He2020} revisited the topic of robust scaling, and this work is a source of inspiration for the present research.
 In particular, He (\citeyear{He2013}) considered outlier detection and omission in the context of IRT-based scaling, but dismissed this approach with the rationale of preserving content coverage in the anchor set.
 Recently, an independent line of research by Wang and colleagues (\citeyear{Wang2022}) has addressed the use of robust regression in DIF analysis.
-This present paper focuses on the related problem of IRT-based scaling via M-estimation of location parameter, contributing a relatively general asymptotic test of DIF as well as theoretical results on the robustness of the proposed R-DIF procedure.
+This present paper focuses on the related problem of IRT-based scaling via M-estimation of a location parameter, contributing a relatively general asymptotic test of DIF as well as theoretical results on the robustness of the proposed R-DIF procedure.
 Other recent work has applied robust methods to the choice of cut-off values for item fit indices \citep{vonDavier2022}, but has been developed under the assumption that only a small proportion of items may exhibit DIF.

-As mentioned, the approach taken in this paper involves separate calibrations of a focal IRT model in the populations of interest, thereby foregrounding the scaling problem as antecedent to DIF.
-This overall conceptualization of the relation between scaling and DIF has appeared in other recent work \citep{Doebler2019, Stenhaug2021, Strobl2021}, although these approaches have not made use of robust methods to address the scaling problem.
-In the alignment procedure \citep{Asparouhov2014}, the configural model is estimated as first step, and then a loss function is used to minimize the degree to which item parameters vary over groups.
-R-DIF is also a post-estimation procedure, but the goal is not to minimize DIF – rather, the goal is to obtain a robust estimate of the scaling parameters and use this as a basis for testing for DIF.
+Recent research has also emphasized the connection between scaling and DIF \citep{Doebler2019, Stenhaug2021, Strobl2021}, although these approaches have not made use of robust methods to address the scaling problem.
+Another related approach is the alignment procedure \citep{Asparouhov2014, Robitzsch2023}, in which the configural model is estimated as a first step, and then a loss function is used to minimize the degree to which item parameters vary over groups.
+R-DIF is also a post-estimation procedure, but the goal is not to minimize DIF – rather, the goal is to obtain a robust estimate of IRT scaling parameters and use this as a basis for testing for DIF.